JesseEmerson7/svg-generator/README.md

 ## Description

-This svg generator takes in information from the command line and generates a logo.svg file with the requested text, shape, and colors specified.
+This svg generator takes in information from the command line and generates a logo.svg file with the requested text, shape, and color specified.

-This program utilizes node.js, and third party module called inquirer.
+This program utilizes node.js, and a third party module called inquirer.

 ## Table of Contents